laa66/statly-backend-api/README.md

-# Statly - Your personal Spotify stats 🎵
+# Statly - Your personal Spotify stats🎵

 Statly is a web application powered by Spotify API that lets you view your music statistics, account mainstream score, and recently played tracks.
 You can also export a playlist to your Spotify account from your favourite tracks in three different ranges.

-Check out the [Statly demo](https://laa66.github.io/statly-app/) to see the application in action.
+Check out [Statly](https://laa66.github.io/statly-frontend/) to see the application in action.

 <hr>